Kyauktaw: Climate

 Kyauktaw has three seasons; the monsoon or rainy season is from May to October; the cool season or winter from November to February and the hot season or summer from March to May.
 The average temperature range during the summer is from 32 to 40 °C. The average rainfall range during the rainy season is from 431 to 482 centimeters.

 There was a flood in July 2011.

 Economy

-Kyauktaw has many sugar mills and sugar-cane plantations.
+Kyauktaw has many sugar mills and sugarcane plantations.